AdityaGoyal-3007/AdityaGoyal-3007/README.md

 - 👋 Hi, I’m @AdityaGoyal-3007
 - 👀 I’m interested in Artificial Intelligence and Machine Learning.
-- 🌱 I’m currently learning Artificial Intelligence and Machine Learning.
+- 🌱 I’m currently learning Data Algorithms and Data Analytics.
 - 💞️ I’m looking to collaborate on open-source projects.
 - 📫 How to reach me www.linkedin.com/in/aditya-goyal-aab104266
 - 😄 Pronouns: ...